-9. (1) There shall be levied a passenger service charge in respect of each passenger on each occasion such passenger leaves the aerodrome for a place outside St Helena at such rate as specified in the Schedule.
+9. (1) A passenger service charge is payable in respect of each passenger on each occasion a passenger leaves the aerodrome for a place outside St Helena at the rate set out in the Schedule.

-(2) The passenger service charge shall be payable for the use of the passenger terminal buildings including all their facilities and installations by departing passengers and for the implementation of required security measures.
+- (2) The passenger service charge is payable for- - (a) the use of the passenger terminal buildings including all their facilities and installations by departing passengers; and - (b) the implementation of required security measures.

-The basis of the passenger service charge shall be on each departing passenger at (3) the rate set out in the Schedule, subject to any exemptions granted pursuant to regulation 4.
+(3) The basis of the passenger service charge is each departing passenger at the rate set out in the Schedule, subject to any exemption conferred by regulation 4.